 The Normal Way

 To open an InPrivate Browsing window, you can either use the Ctrl+Shift+P shortcut key, or just use the Safety \ InPrivate Browsing item on the menu.
+On more modern versions of IE, you can find that through the Gear icon, and then Safety \ InPrivate Browsing as seen below.

 And you’ll immediately see a private browsing window, which will leave no traces of your browsing history.
 Useful!